ethpandaops/pandafuzz/README.md

 # Access the web dashboard at http://localhost:8080

+# Run the test script to verify AFL++ and LibFuzzer integration
+./scripts/run-afl-simple-test.sh

+# Or test individual fuzzers
+./scripts/run-afl-simple-test.sh afl++      # Test only AFL++
+./scripts/run-afl-simple-test.sh libfuzzer  # Test only LibFuzzer

-# Create a fuzzing job with crash detection (see examples/)
+# Create a custom fuzzing job (see examples/)
 cd examples && ./create-fuzzing-job.sh
 ```